leonjza/frida-boot/course/2-chapter-2/sleep.md

 ## the index.js script

-We will be referring to the Frida JavaScript API documetation a lot for this section.
-I highy reccomend you give it a thorough read through at some stage.
+We will be referring to the Frida JavaScript API documentation a lot for this section.
+I highly recommend you give it a thorough read through at some stage.

 Using the `LD_PRELOAD` method, we replaced the real implementation of `sleep` with our own one by relying on some dynamic linker foolery.
 More specifically, given that libraries loaded with `LD_PRELOAD` get preference over other's, by just defining the same symbol as libc we got ours loaded thanks to library preference.
 This time round though, the application is already running.
 So how can we replace what `sleep` does?